 “We typically see cases of C. diff in people who live in nursing homes or require long hospital stays and in people who received an antibiotic for an infection within the past 3 months,” says Geisinger infectious disease specialist, Dr. Rowena Jimenez.

 Here are five things to know about C. diff:

 1. Your symptoms determine how severe of a case you have.

 If you only have a mild C. diff infection, you might only experience stomach aches along with three or more bouts of diarrhea each day, lasting a few days.

-“A more serious infection, however, can lead to about 15 occurrences of diarrhea each day, stronger stomach aches, no appetite, fever, rapid heart rate, dehydration, blood or pus in your stool and weight loss,” said Jimenez.
+“A more serious infection, however, can lead to about 15 occurrences of diarrhea each day, stronger stomach aches, no appetite, fever, rapid heart rate, dehydration, blood or pus in your stool and weight loss,” says Dr. Jimenez.